 Jesus used this parable to get the point of persistent prayer across.
 “And he spake a parable unto them to this end, that men ought always to pray, and not faint,” (Luke 18:1, KJV).
 Jesus knew that men and women everywhere would have to believe that if they continually seek the Father, He hears them.
 “Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full,” (John 16:24, KJV).

 “Nevertheless when the Son of man cometh, shall he find faith on the earth?”
 Jesus questions trust.
 He questions whether or not anyone will believe in the promise and power of prayer.
 He questions if there is real, alive faith working in mankind somewhere.
 He questions.

-One’s faith lies at the center of this questioning, for if we really believed wholeheartedly, there would be no hinderance to bring every request and problem before God in prayer.
+One’s faith lies at the center of this questioning, for if we believed wholeheartedly, there would be no hindrance in bringing every request and problem before God in prayer.
 This is what Jesus is getting at.
 True faith unencumbered.
-True faith that takes the shackles off of God’s promises and allows one to run freely forth, believing He hears, He knows and He will answer.
+True faith takes the shackles off of God’s promises and allows one to run freely forth, believing He hears, He knows and He will answer.

 “Shall he find faith on earth?”
 Our faith and trust in Him is the key that unlocks the door to victory.
 “For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith,” (1 John 5:4, KJV).